Cawthron Institute: 1950s

 This was a difficult decade for Cawthron.
-All entomology activities and collections were transferred to the DSIR Entomology Division, Auckland in 1956.
+All entomology activities and collections were transferred to the DSIR Entomology Division, Auckland, in 1956.
 That same year Sir Theodore Rigg retired, and David Miller assumed the role of Director.
 Cawthron's Department of Mycology was transferred to the DSIR Plant Diseases Division, along with the reference collections and library.
-In 1959, Miller retired as Director and was replaced by C. R. Barnicoat, Associate Professor of Biochemistry at Massey Agricultural College.
+In 1959, Miller retired as Director and was replaced by Cuthbert Barnicoat, Associate Professor of Biochemistry at Massey Agricultural College.